MarBie77/EmailCountdown/README.md

 ## Changelog

+2.1.0
+* adding PR for setting max frames from simoheinonen

 2.0.1
 * adding new function to customize shown text and position
 * adding font Wallpoet-Regular to show additional example (example_wallpoet.php)